 Method B consists of introducing unwanted emission power masks on the FS through footnotes in RR Article 5 attached to the FS allocations in the bands 81-86 GHz and 92-95 GHz to protect the EESS in the adjacent band 86-92 GHz, with two approaches.
 Approach B1 proposes mandatory masks and Approach B2 proposes recommended masks.

-{Editor’s note: the following advantages/disadvantageswere added in square brackets at Dec 10 PTD meeting and deleted at this PTD April 11}

 List of relevant documents